 Leaving the scene of an accident where serious bodily injury occurred is a 3rd degree crime in New Jersey.
 The law defines serious bodily injury as any injury that results in permanent disfigurement, protracted loss or impairment of function or movement of any bodily organ or member, or substantial risk of death.
 Drivers convicted of this crime can face prison sentences of up to five years.

 When an accident only results in vehicle damage, the penalties an individual faces for leaving the scene are lower.
-He or she can face fines ranging from $200 to $400 and up to one month in jail for a first-time offense.
+He or she can face fines ranging from $200 to $400.
+They also face up to one month in jail for a first-time offense.
 In addition to these penalties, an individual faces a driver’s license suspension of up to six months.

-For a second or subsequent offense of this type, an individual can face penalties that include a fine of $400 to $600 and a jail sentence of one to three months.
+For a second or subsequent offense of this type, an individual can face penalties that include a fine of $400 to $600.
+They also face a jail sentence of one to three months.
 An individual found guilty of this offense may also have his or her driver’s license suspended for up to one year.

 New Jersey Traffic Violation Attorney

-If you are issued a ticket for any type of traffic violation, whether it is a seemingly minor violation like speeding or a serious offense like driving while intoxicated (DWI), it is important that you work with an experienced traffic violation attorney to understand all of your rights and possible legal options.
-I am an experienced traffic violation attorney who can answer your questions and advise you about how to proceed with your traffic charge.
+If you are issued a ticket for any type of traffic violation, whether it is a seemingly minor violation like speeding or a serious offense like driving while intoxicated (DWI), call us.
+It is important that you work with an experienced traffic violation attorney.
+It is critical to understand all of your rights and possible legal options.
+I am an experienced traffic violation attorney and municipal prosecutor.
+We can answer your questions and advise you about how to proceed with your traffic charge.
 For legal advice and representation in Freehold and the surrounding areas, contact me at the Law Offices of Anthony J. Vecchio, LLC.